osuobiem/lsq-take-home/README.md

 - **PUT /api/wallet/withdraw**: Withdraw funds from the user's wallet.

 For more detailed information about each endpoint and their request/response structures, please refer to the API documentation provided in the [Postman collection](https://www.postman.com/red-sunset-250380/workspace/my-workspace/collection/5115719-35c0dfea-70cc-4e65-945b-6c01c2d1c275?action=share&creator=5115719).
+On Postman, select the environment you prefer to test on.
+If you setup the local properly you should be able to use the Local environment on Postmen, else default to using the Staging environment.

 ## **Authentication 🔐**